3drobotics/solo-cli/README.md

   --password=<p>   WiFi password.
 ```

-### tunnel
+### wifi

-`solo tunnel` connects your Controller to a local wifi network, allowing you to develop for Solo while also enabling connection to the outside Internet.
+`solo wifi` connects your Controller to a local wifi network, allowing you to develop for Solo while also enabling connection to the outside Internet.

 1. Turn on your Controller.
 Connect your PC to to the Controller's WiFi network.
 2. Run this command from your PC's command line.
 Specify your local wifi network and password as the `--name` and `--password` arguments.